A Computational Theory and Semi-Supervised Algorithm for Clustering: A Computational Theory for Clustering

 The second level in the analysis is the \emph{algorithmic} level and is concerned with \emph{how} the computations associated with the first level are to be carried out.
 This is broken into two parts.
 First is the specification and representation of the data input and output, and second is the actual algorithm that carries out the transformation.
 Note that many representations can be put forward, and each can make some aspects explicit and relegate others to the background---this has significant bearing on the choice of algorithm.
 Indeed, for each representation many algorithms can be chosen and each algorithm may have certain desirable and undesirable characteristics according to the specific problem.

 The third level of analysis, known as the \emph{implementation} level, focuses on the physical realisation of the computations.
-This can involve various systems, ranging from the human brain to specialized mechanical machines, but for our purposes it will be a single computer.
+This can involve various systems such as the human brain or specialized mechanical machines; but for our purposes it will be a single computer.
 Nevertheless, it may be important to consider the potential extensions to distributed implementations in scenarios such as big data applications and distributed devices.